CesaHub00/Little-Lemon-Front-End/README.md

 Once all the fields have been correctly filled in, by clicking on the reserve button the string "Booking has been confirmed!" will appear.

-**Note: only the Home page, Boking page and the Confirm page are implemented; the About, Menu, Order Online and Login pages are hyperlink placeholders.**
+**Note: only the Home page, Boking page and the Confirm page are implemented; the About, Menu, Order Online and Login pages are placeholders.**

 ---